What is a dental crown?

 Dental crowns have both aesthetic and functional value.
 This full-coverage restoration may be suggested if you have a large cavity or a tooth that has been fractured or broken.
 Crowns are also a finishing aspect of root canal therapy, placed over the treated tooth to prevent further damage.
 These artificial structures are also integral to tooth replacement, whether a dental bridge or implant is the chosen method of closing space between teeth.

 Am I a candidate for dental crowns?

 Crown treatment can be beneficial for children and adults of all ages who have sustained extensive dental damage.
 There are no prerequisites for treatment and very little need for special care to maintain this type of restoration.

 Crowns are customarily made from durable substances such as porcelain, zirconia, pressable ceramics or gold.
-As Prosthodontists, Drs.
-Daftary or Mahallati always take the time to educate their patients about the best type of crown with great results and patient satisfaction.
+As Prosthodontists, Dr. Mahallati always takes the time to educate their patients about the best type of crown with great results and patient satisfaction.

 Dental Crown Procedure